 Beyond Walt Disney World® Resort is the new Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios, an incredible new world which is sure to excite any Star Wars fan young and old.

-Within the hotel, highlights for the kids include the five-acre water park, with splash zones, interactive fountains, water slides and pools for kids and grown-ups alike.
+Within the hotel, highlights for the kids include the five-acre water park, with splash zones, interactive fountains, water slides, and pools for kids and grown-ups alike.
 An attentive poolside service includes towels, lounger pillows, suncream, and pitchers of iced water.

 Highlights include two elegant infinity pools, one for the family and one for adults only, splashing around in the winding lazy river, two exhilarating water slides, and weekly Dive-In Movies at the family pool, which also has zero walk in water, so is ideal for any age!
 In fact, the pools are the biggest reason to stay here.
 The lazy river sparkles and is never crowded, with giant waterfalls, it just floats you along… so relaxing!

-The adult pool is a quiet oasis with a hot tub and lounge chairs, it is completely peaceful and a marvelous haven of escape.
+The adult pool is a quiet oasis with a hot tub and lounge chairs.
+It is a completely peaceful and marvelous haven of escape.
 Crucially, wherever you go within the grounds, it is never too crowded, even when the hotel is full.

-The grounds of this Four Seasons are immaculate and beautifully landscaped with palm trees everywhere and flower beds as well as container planters and water features.
+The grounds of this Four Seasons are immaculate and beautifully landscaped, with palm trees everywhere and flower beds as well as container planters and water features.

 There’s also a fitness center and a spa, plus an exclusive golf course.
 A special Disney concierge can arrange all theme park tickets and bookings.

 The look of the buildings has a Spanish or Italian feel with tropical grounds.
 The entire complex is an oasis of calm and the perfect escape from the frenetic theme parks.
-All rooms are large, even the base standard rooms, and they almost equally large balconies as well as signature Four Seasons marbled bathrooms with bathroom mirrors with TVs in them.
+All rooms are large, even the base standard rooms, and they are almost equally large balconies as well as signature Four Seasons marbled bathrooms with bathroom mirrors with TVs in them.